-II. < CORRESPONDENCE RELATIVE TO PATENTS AND PATENT APPLICATIONS WHERE FILING BY FACSIMILE TRANS-MISSION IS NOT PERMITTED
+II.
+CORRESPONDENCE RELATIVE TO PATENTS AND PATENT APPLICATIONS WHERE FILING BY FACSIMILE TRANSMISSION IS NOT PERMITTED

-- (A) A document that is required by statute to be certified; - (B) A national patent application specification and drawing (provisional or nonprovisional) or other correspondence for the purpose of obtaining an application filing date, other than a continued prosecution application filed under 37 CFR 1.53(d); - (C) Drawings submitted under 37 CFR 1.81, 1.83-1.85, 1.152, 1.165, \ or 1.437 > except when submitted with the issue fee<; - (D) Correspondence in an interference which an Administrative Patent Judge orders to be filed by hand or "Express Mail"; - (E) Agreements between parties to an interference under 35 U.S.C.
-135(c); - (F) Correspondence to be filed in an interference proceeding which consists of a preliminary statement under 37 CFR 1.621; a transcript of a deposition under 37 CFR 1.676; or of interrogatories, or cross-interrogatories, or an evidentiary record and exhibits under 37 CFR 1.653; - (G) Correspondence to be filed in a patent application subject to a secrecy order under 37 CFR 5.1-5.5 and directly related to the secrecy order content of the application; - (H) An international application for patent; - (I) A copy of the international application and the basic national fee necessary to enter the national stage, as specified in \\ 37 CFR 1.495(b); - (J) A request for reexamination under 37 CFR 1.510 or 37 CFR 1.913.
+- (A) A document that is required by statute to be certified: - (B) A national patent application specification and drawing (provisional or nonprovisional) or other correspondence for the purpose of obtaining an application filing date, other than a continued prosecution application filed under 37 CFR 1.53(d); - (C) Color drawings submitted under 37 CFR 1.81, 1.83-1.85, 1.152, 1.165, 1.173, or 1.437; - (D) Correspondence in an interference which an Administrative Patent Judge orders to be filed by hand or "Express Mail"; - (E) Agreements between parties to an interference under 35 U.S.C.
+135(c); - (F) Correspondence in contested cases before the Board of Patent Appeals and Interferences, unless expressly authorized by the Board; - (G) Correspondence to be filed in a patent application subject to a secrecy order under 37 CFR 5.1-5.5 and directly related to the secrecy order content of the application; - (H) An international application for patent;

+- (I) A copy of the international application and the basic national fee necessary to enter the national stage, as specified in 37 CFR 1.495(b); - (J) A request for reexamination under 37 CFR 1.510 or 37 CFR 1.913.